Code-Institute-Submissions/the-shamans-cat/README.md

 - #### Rates page

-    * Hero Image with Jumbatron text and CTA – To get attention and keep a consistent feel across all the website pages.
+    * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.

     * contains a clear pricing structure